François-André Danican Philidor: Chess career

-Philidor started playing regularly around 1740 at the chess Mecca of France, the Café de la Régence.
+Philidor started playing regularly about 1740 at the best known chess venue of France, the Café de la Régence.
 It was also there that he played with Benjamin Franklin.
 The best player in France at the time, Legall de Kermeur, taught him.
-At first, Legall could give Philidor rook odds, a handicap in which the stronger player starts without one of his rooks, but in only three years, Philidor equaled and then surpassed him.
+At first, Legall could give Philidor rook odds, a handicap in which the stronger player starts without one of his rooks, but in only three years, Philidor equalled and then surpassed him.

 Philidor visited England in 1747 and decisively beat the Syrian Philipp Stamma in a match, although Philidor let Stamma have the first move in every game and scored all draws as wins for Stamma.
 The same year, Philidor played many games with another strong player, Sir Abraham Janssen, who was then the best player in England, and with the exception of Legall, probably the best player Philidor ever encountered.
 He could win on an average one game in four from Philidor at even terms, and Philidor himself declared that he could only give to Janssen one-pawn odds in exchange for making the first move with the white pieces.

 In 1754, Philidor returned to France, after nine years of absence, spent mostly in the Netherlands and England.
-He was now a much stronger player, having successfully played opponents of the calibre of Philip Stamma and Abraham Janssen, but, as G. Allen reports in The life of Philidor, it was not until his match with Legall (also known as de Legal) in 1755 that he can be considered the strongest player in the world.
+He was now a much stronger player, having successfully played opponents of the calibre of Philip Stamma and Abraham Janssen, but, as George Allen reported in The Life of Philidor, it was not until his match with Legall (also known as de Legal) in 1755 that he could be considered the strongest player in the world.

 When Philidor left Paris, in 1745, although he had for some time been playing even games with M. de Legal ... he had not ceased to recognize his old master as still his master and superior.
 But nine years of practice, with a great variety of players, had authorized him to look for neither superior nor equal; and when, in 1755, a match was arranged between the pupil and his master, who was still at the height of his strength, the result placed the crown firmly and indisputably upon the head of Philidor.

 In 1771 and 1773, Philidor briefly stayed in London to play at the Salopian coffee house, Charing Cross and at the St. James's Chess Club.
 In 1774, Parloe's chess club, on St James's Street in London, was created, and Philidor obtained remuneration as a chess master every year for a regular season from February to June.
 Philidor stayed faithful to this agreement until the end of his life, and he was replaced by Verdoni only after his death.
 Here, Philidor encountered George Atwood, a famous mathematician, physician and lecturer at Cambridge University.
 In an article by J. J. O'Connor and E. F. Robertson, devoted to George Atwood, there is the following passage: "Atwood was a renowned amateur chess-player and among other opponents played games against the famous French player Philidor, who was regarded as the unofficial world champion."